electro-logic/WpfManagedColors/README.md

 ## Color Accuracy

-To verify the accuracy of the Mscms Color Management a Target Color was displayed and measured under different conditions.
+To verify the real-world accuracy of the Mscms Color Management a Target Color was displayed and measured under different conditions.

 Calibration